dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### **Does Dust use user and company data to train its models?**

-No, Dust does not use user or company data to retrain its models.
-Any data sent is retained for a limited time and this is strictly for debugging purposes.
+Dust does not use user or company data to retrain models.
+Any data sent is retained for a limited time, strictly for debugging purposes.

 ### How many words are there in a 750KB document?